benmoss/matchers/README.md

 # matchers

-Have you ever been in this situation, scratching your head over some trying to compare some complex data structures?
+Have you ever been in this situation, scratching your head trying to compare some complex data structures?

 ```
 Expected